zonaut/keycloak-extensions/spi-event-listener/README.md

 # SPI event listener

-An example of a custom event listener that simply logs the events.
+An example of a custom event listener that logs all events.
+Also contains an example of a transaction when acting on a certain event.

 ## Keycloak config